Belgian minehunter Narcis

-Narcis (M923) is a Tripartite-class minehunter of the Belgian Naval Component, launched in 1990, at the Mercantile-Belyard shipyard in Rupelmonde and christened by Mrs. Lafosse-De Backer, the wife of the then Mayor of Mons, on 14 March 1991.
+Mariupol, formerly Narcis (M923), is a Tripartite-class minehunter of the Ukrainian Navy, formerly belonging to Belgian Navy, launched in 1990, at the Mercantile-Belyard shipyard in Rupelmonde and christened (Narcis) by Mrs. Lafosse-De Backer, the wife of the then Mayor of Mons, on 14 March 1991.
 The patronage of Narcis was accepted by the city of Mons.
 It was the ninth of the Belgian Tripartite-class minehunters.
 The Belgian government chose to deploy the ship as part of its involvement with enforcing the Libyan no-fly zone.

+In 2024, during the Russo-Ukrainian war, it was announced that Narcis was to be donated to Ukraine at some time in the future.
+The ship was to undergo full maintenance before donation.
+In total three Tripartite-class ships were announced (as of 2024) to be donated to Ukraine.
+Belgium was to provide basic training and the Netherlands offered on-the-job training for the crews.

+In June 2025, Narcis was transferred to the Ukrainian Navy.
+It was renamed Mariupol.